 -- Applicants, visitors and staff will be required to wear masks for in-person interviews to apply for the programs that expedite travel into the United States for pre-approved travelers.

--- Measures such as social distancing, Plexiglas barriers and reduced seating will also be implemented.
+-- Measures such as social distancing, acrylic glass barriers and reduced seating will also be implemented.

 Dates for upcoming openings